takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ### Understand image layering

-If you look at the above screen shot again that I added at the end of image building you can notice that `docker build` provided the build output in for steps, namely Step 1/4, Step 2/4, Step 3/4 and Step 4/4.
+If you look at the above screen shot again you can notice that `docker build` provided the build output in 4 steps, namely Step 1/4, Step 2/4, Step 3/4 and Step 4/4.

 At the headline of each step you can see the corresponding line in your Dockerfile.
 This is because `docker build` executes the lines in the Dockerfile one at a time.

-What is more important that with every step in the build process docker will create an intermediary image for the specific step.
-This means that docker will take the base image (alpine:3.4), then execute `RUN apk update` and then docker will add the resulting files from that step as another layer on top of the base image.
+What is more important that with every step in the build process Docker will create an intermediary image for the specific step.
+This means that Docker will take the base image (alpine:3.4), then execute `RUN apk update` and then Docker will add the resulting files from that step as another layer on top of the base image.

 You can follow the concept by following the line in the output that start with `---->` these lines denote the image ids of intermediary images.

-This means that the final docker image consist of 4 layers and the intermediary layers are also stored on your system as standalone images.
-This is useful because docker will use the intermediary images as image cache, which means your future builds will be much faster for those Dockerfile steps that you do not modify.
+This means that the final Docker image consist of 4 layers and the intermediary layers are also available on your system as standalone images.
+This is useful because Docker will use the intermediary images as image cache, which means your future builds will be much faster for those Dockerfile steps that you do not modify.

 Let's first see all the images that were created.
 Please issue the command `docker images -a` in terminal.